 And as you see in A3 column (action column) we call to the DRD model, and of course, you can still debug and simulate it visually, so you don't miss a thing!

-Decision as a Service
+The decision as a Service

-Of course, the other option here is to use Decision as a Service, but sometimes we don’t want to go over the network and use a service layer integration.
-In that case, this is a viable option which gives you the power of reusability across all types of logic.
+Of course, the other option here is to use Decision as a Service, but sometimes we don't want to go over the network and use a service layer integration.
+In that case, this is a viable option that gives you the power of reusability across all types of logic.

 The technique that is described here is not only for Decision Model and Notation (DMN) and Decision Table!
 You can literally use this technique to reuse any business logic as part of any other logic without changing or adding your code-based integration.
 Simply reference the logic and reuse it.
 I will show you more of this technique in future posts.